Cinimajig/rpa-watcher/README.md

 - The Rust compiler (rustc and cargo).
 - (Client) Windows SDK (If your using MSVC) or MinGW with `rc.exe` (for GCC).

+## Implementing your own server
+If don't like the the premade site or backend server, you can just create your own in your favorite language.

+If you just want to create a new website/design, look [here](NewWebsite.md) (*Not documented yet*) If you want to create a new backend, look [here](NewServer.md)

 ## Internet Information Service (IIS)
-To use the server in IIS, you need the [HttpPlatformHandler](https://www.iis.net/downloads/microsoft/httpplatformhandler) installed on the server.
+If you want to use the server with IIS, you need the [HttpPlatformHandler](https://www.iis.net/downloads/microsoft/httpplatformhandler) installed on the server.
 This allows you do redirect all traffic of a site and enable https without much configuration.

 What you need to do, is to create `Web.config` file in the root of the hosted directory and place the server binary and the `wwwroot` folder in it.
+You also can modify the config for the site, but it's this method is easiere t omanintain/understand.

 **An example of `Web.config`:**
 ```xml